-One of the most frequently asked questions by new business owners is – how are limited companies taxed?
+One of new business owners’ most frequently asked questions is – how are limited companies taxed?

-A limited company is a distinct legal entity, and unlike sole traderships, the financial affairs of a company and its directors are completely separate.
+A limited company is a distinct legal entity.
+Unlike a sole tradership, a company’s and its directors’ financial affairs are completely separate.

-With this in mind, to help you get started here is our concise summary of the various taxes that you will encounter as a company director.
+Here is a summary of the main taxes that you will encounter as a company director to help you get started.

 1. Corporation Tax (CT)

-When you incorporate a new company, you will automatically be sent an HMRC form to register to pay Corporation Tax (CT).
-You must do so within 3 months of commencing your trade.
+When you incorporate a new company, you must register with HMRC for Corporation Tax (CT) within 3 months of starting up.

-Once your business is up and running, every financial year it is liable to pay Corporation Tax on the profits it has earned.
+Once your business is up and running, it must pay Corporation Tax on its annual profits.

-Your accountant will submit your annual accounts data to HMRC via a CT600 form, and the directors must pay any tax owed within 9 months and a day of the company’s year-end.
+Your accountant will submit your annual accounts data to HMRC via a CT600 form, and the directors must pay any tax owed within nine months and a day of the company’s year-end.

 You can view CT rates going back to 1971 here.